Everything you need to know in 60 seconds

 Regulatory Landscape in India: A Push for Accountability

 The Indian government has steadily tightened its energy regulations.
 Large users designated as “Designated Consumers” must comply with audit norms under the BEE.
-But even MSMEs, commercial real estate projects, and public institutions are facing growing pressure to optimize consumption and demonstrate energy accountability.
+But even MSMEs, commercial real estate projects, and public institutions are facing growing pressure to optimise consumption and demonstrate energy accountability.

 Many state-level agencies and DISCOMs are promoting audits to cut transmission losses, reduce peak demand, and improve grid resilience.
-Forward-thinking businesses recognize this as an opportunity to stay ahead of regulations and strengthen operational safety.
+Forward-thinking businesses recognise this as an opportunity to stay ahead of regulations and strengthen operational safety.

 Regional Demand Trends in India

-- Maharashtra: Industrial hubs like Pune and Mumbai benefit from state subsidies and MEDA support.
+MaharashtraIndustrial hubs like Pune and Mumbai benefit from state subsidies and MEDA support.

-- Tamil Nadu and Telangana: Offer MSME incentives and proactive state-level schemes.
+Tamil Nadu & TelanganaOffer MSME incentives and proactive state-level schemes.

-- Gujarat, Delhi NCR, Karnataka: Strong demand from IT, real estate, and infrastructure projects.
+Gujarat, Delhi NCR, KarnatakaStrong demand from IT, real estate, and infrastructure projects.

-- North-East India: Rising adoption in states like Assam, supported by SDAs.
+North-East IndiaRising adoption in states like Assam, supported by SDAs.

 Choosing the Right Energy Audit Firm: What to Look For